-The reduction in bounce rate you’ll experience as a result of going multilingual will have an inverse effect on your conversion rate – which will improve thanks to consumers feeling confident that they fully understand all the steps in the purchasing process.
+The reduction in bounce rate you’ll experience due to going multilingual will have an inverse effect on your conversion rate.
+And this will improve thanks to consumers feeling confident that they fully understand all the steps in the purchasing process.

 3. Establishing a Competitive Advantage

 As we move into economically precarious times, now more than ever businesses need to differentiate themselves to gain an advantage over their competitors.

-A multi-language website will help you to boost cross-border e-commerce sales which could prove key as we move towards an increasingly e-commerce-focused retail environment.
+A multi-language website will help boost cross-border e-commerce sales, which could prove key as we move towards an increasingly e-commerce-focused retail environment.

 4. International Search Engine Optimization

 For those who may be unfamiliar with SEO, the online success of a company is very much dependent on its ability to rank highly on search engine result pages (SERPs).
-The higher up on search engine pages your website pages rank, the more likely consumers will see them, this in turn has an impact on your eventual sales and profits.
+The higher up on search engine pages your website pages rank, the more likely consumers will see them.
+Naturally, this will impact your eventual sales and profits.

 Of course, many of you may be fully aware of SEO and are killing it on a domestic level.
-However, how do you rank highly on these search engine result pages when you’re trying to attract foreign customers, who browse in different languages?
+However, how do you rank highly on these search engine result pages when trying to attract foreign customers, who browse in different languages?